r3c/tesca/README.md

 Input text files should contain structured data, one row per line, and use a supported format (currently only CSV and JSON, and as soon as MinGW/GCC has a decent support for new C++11 &lt;regex&gt; header anything that can be matched through regular expressions).
-Once your input is defined you have to describe what kind of data contains each row and what do you want to compute from it.
+Then you have to define four things:

+  * What is the data format in input file (default is CSV) ;
+  * What rows should be filtered from input data (no filtering by default) ;
+  * What should be computed from these data ;
+  * How result should be printed (default is a human-readable format).

+See the "Usage" section below for more information about these steps.

 Installation
 ------------